movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 reference changes.
 Later modifications in the same transaction reuse that dirty block.
 This operation and a top-down transaction-aware search are now implemented.
-Key-based item insert, replace, and delete operations use this write path, compact leaf payloads, and update ancestor separator keys.
-Callers must use these operations and must not call the lower-level extent-buffer clone or open-code leaf layout changes.
+Key-based item insert, replace, and delete operations use this write path, compact leaf payloads, update ancestor separator keys, perform two-way leaf and recursive internal-node splits, and grow roots.
+A lower-level constructor creates empty transaction-owned metadata blocks from a locked source header for split siblings and root growth.
+It is not a general mutation API.
+Callers must use the tree operations and must not call the lower-level extent-buffer clone or constructor or open-code leaf and node layout changes.

 ### File data cache and ordered extents